Vampiro/slash-command-proxy/README.md

 - Request URL
 - Command Trigger Word

-The MSC will then send off an HTTP request to the Request URL.
+When you run a custom MSC, Mattermost will send off an HTTP request to the Request URL.
 It will tack on additional parameters in the request (command: `/test hi there`):

 ```js
 {